water fasting: the benefits of a 5 days fast are real

 • Re-feed slowly.
 Kind of.
 I’ll get to that later.

-• Here’s my logic: if I am going to do a 5 day fast with absolutely no food, I’M GOING TO SIMPLIFY.
+• Here’s my logic: if I am going to do a 5-day fast with absolutely no food, I’m going to simplify.
 Simply everything.
 Just water.
 Noting else.
 Walking.
 Sleep.
 The rest goes as usual.
 Why would I not eat food for 5 days and fuss over what coffee might do, or tea, or a multivitamin — I just simplified and cut them out.
 Water and a little salt after my walks.
 Done.

-The Breakdown of the 5 Day Fast
+The Breakdown of the 5-Day Fast

 11 Hours In: 5:00 am “usual” wakeup and 1-hour walk on the treadmill (it was freezing and snowy outside).

-18 Hours In: About the time I would usually be breaking my fast anyways.
+18 Hours In: About the time I would usually be breaking my fast anyway.
 Started to get a mild caffeine-withdrawal headache (if your body has to go through withdrawal from something, it makes me question it…).

 18–22 Hours In: Massive caffeine-withdrawal headache.
 Eyeballs hurt.

 24 Hours In: Turned down a Holiday dinner gathering because it would have been too difficult to sit there.
-Realized “it’s all in your head.”
+Realized “It’s all in your head.”

 36 Hours In: Slept surprisingly well.
 Woke up a 6:00 am, but went back to sleep.
 The “old voice” that told me not to get up and that I could sleep in came back, and truthfully, I didn’t have the willpower to fight it off.